The FCA, the Pensions Regulator (TPR) and Pensionhelp believe that it will be in most people’s best interest to keep their defined benefit pension.

 A Transfer Might Also Be Worth Considering If:

-- Flexibility: you want or need greater flexibility in your arrangements overall than your defined benefit pension scheme offers, for example you want to retire earlier than it will let you, or it offers benefits for a spouse or civil partner, but you are single and would like to leave benefits to another person.
+- Flexibility: you want or need greater flexibility in your arrangements overall than your DB pension scheme offers, for example you want to retire earlier than it will let you, or it offers benefits for a spouse or civil partner, but you are single and would like to leave benefits to another person.

 - Tax-free cash: you need to optimise the amount of tax-free cash you can take from your pension and be as flexible as possible around how and when you can take it.